 \section{Pizza Occurs Early in the Clock Training}

-We plotted intermidiate states during the training for a model with attention (attention rate 1).
-Pizza-like pattern was observed early in the training, but the pattern gradually disappeared during the run (Figure \ref{fig:clock-training})
+We plotted intermediate states during the training of a model with attention (attention rate 1).
+Pizza-like pattern was observed early in the training, but the pattern gradually disappeared during the run (Figure \ref{fig:clock-training}).